 - Click “OK” to close the dialog box.

 - Three options are available in the “Type” picklist: “Success”,” Fail”, and “All”.
 We select the “All” option because we want to audit both successful and failed attempts.

 - In the “Permissions” section, you can select all activities that you want to audit.
-In the case to audit file read, select “Traverse Folder/Execute File”, “List Folder/Read data”, “Read attributes”, and “Read extended attributes” permissions.
+In the case of audit file read, select “Traverse Folder/Execute File”, “List Folder/Read data”, “Read attributes”, and “Read extended attributes” permissions.

 NOTE: If you want to audit all the activities, select the “Full Control” checkbox.

 - Click “OK” to close the “Auditing Entry for File Access auditing” window.